Farheenfatima9/gluon_data_utils/README.md

 # gluon_data_utils

-Lightweight MXNet dataset loader for JSONL reviews
+A small utility to load JSONL review datasets into MXNet for sentiment analysis experiments.